uio-bmi/immuneML/README.md

 We recommend installing immuneML inside a virtual environment. immuneML uses Python 3.8 or later.
-If using immuneML simulation, Python 3.11 is recommended.
+If using immuneML simulation, Python 3.11 or later is recommended.

 immuneML can be [installed directly using a package manager](<https://docs.immuneml.uio.no/latest/installation/install_with_package_manager.html#>) such as pip or conda, or [set up via docker](<https://docs.immuneml.uio.no/latest/installation/installation_docker.html>).